shakes76/PatternAnalysis-2024/recognition/ADNI_classification_YunruC_S4901409/README.md

 Figure 5: Hyperparameters with High Test Accuracy during training across 30 epochs
 </p>

 Although this set did not achieve a relatively high validation accuracy across 30 epochs, it reached a test accuracy of 0.67 multiple times during training, while the rest trials only reached a maximum of 0.66.
 As a result, both sets of hyperparameters were used to retrain the model over 70 epochs to evaluate their performance.
+The plots for losses and accuracy of both models are shown as below:

 <div style="display: flex; justify-content: space-between;">
     <div style="text-align: center; width: 48%;">